"Michael is experienced, has great instincts, gives an objective expert view"

 "He is extremely clear minded and has an articulate expression of technical concepts"

-With almost 25 years of experience assisting clients resolve disputes, Michael leads PWC’s South East Asia consulting dispute advisory team, focusing on supporting clients with dispute-related issues.
+With over 25 years of experience assisting clients resolve disputes, Michael leads PWC’s South East Asia consulting dispute advisory team, focusing on supporting clients with sensitive issues.

-As both an arbitrator and expert witness, specialising in accounting and quantum, Michael is well positioned to assist clients in identifying factors relevant to their case.
-He originally trained as a chartered accountant, studied international arbitration law for his LLM and, as a member of RICS, is a qualified valuator.
-In addition, as a certified fraud examiner, he has conducted numerous investigations and testified on issues including bribery and corruption.
+As an expert witness specialising in accounting and quantum matters, as well as an arbitrator, Michael is well positioned to assist clients in identifying factors relevant to their case.
+He originally trained as a chartered accountant, studied international arbitration law and, as a member of RICS, is a qualified valuer.
+In addition, as a certified fraud examiner, he has conducted numerous investigations, including on behalf of law enforcement, and has testified on issues involving bribery, corruption and asset tracing.

 Prior to moving to Singapore, Michael worked in Canada; the UK; across the English-speaking Caribbean, Mediterranean and English channels; and Central and Eastern Europe.
-His experience working in and across numerous cultures, coupled with his practical knowledge from developing educational trainings, have equipped him with a keen eye for identifying subtle culturally related issues and interpretations that may arise in negotiations, which investors may encounter.
+His experience working in and across numerous cultures, coupled with his practical knowledge from developing educational trainings, have equipped him with a keen eye for identifying subtle culturally related issues and interpretations that may arise in negotiations or mediations.